 Management resolved to correct the inconsistencies arising due to the decision to apply the requirements of IAS 29 from 22 February 2019 as opposed to 1 October 2018 as would have been required to comply with International Financial Reporting Standards as described above.
 The impact of this correction was only effected as a restatement of the opening equity in the current year statement of changes in equity, for reasons explained in Note 3,2.
 This is not in compliance with International Financial Reporting Standards, IAS 8 - Accounting Polices, Changes in Accounting Estimates and Errors as the requirement would have required retrospective restatement.
 We have not been able to quantify the prior year impact of this adjustment as the cumulative effects of non-compliance with IAS 21 and its consequent impact on IAS 29 could not be ascertained for the year ended 29 February 2020.
-In prior year management incorrectly disclosed deferred tax liabilities and assets separately in the statement of financial position.
-In current year the deferred tax assets and liabilities were set off with no retrospective adjustment to the comparative information, as would be required by IAS 8 for the correction of an error.
+In prior year management incorrectly disclosed deferred tax assets and liabilities were set off with no retrospective adjustment to the comparative information, as would be required by IAS 8 for the correction of an error.
 The prior year audit report included a qualification on the valuation of property, plant and equipment in the 2020 financial year.